apache-hb/cthulhu/data/docs/contrib.md

   - `lang` - language specific tests
   - `unit` - compiler code unit tests

+### Where to put new code

+When adding a new module consider how much of the compiler needs access to it.
+Treat levels of access as if they were permission levels, with @ref Common being the highest level.
+If a library will only ever be used by a user facing tool, it should be part of the @ref Support set of modules.
+When a module needs to be available to drivers it should be in @ref Runtime, the core compiler set.
+And if a module is going to be used extensively, and perhaps outside of the cthulhu project it should be placed in @ref Common.

 ## Coding rules

 - Follow single source of truth